kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 Please complete the tutorial [Automated Software Deployment](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment) before proceeding.

-> NOTE: Instead of Firefox, we will be using Server for this tutorial
+> NOTE: Instead of Firefox, we will be using Server for this tutorial.

 ## Packages